Azure/Azure-China-Migration-Playbook/migrate.en-us/china-migration-region-strategy.md

 More Imformation：
 * See [Managed disks pricing details](https://www.azure.cn/en-us/pricing/details/storage/managed-disks/) for more information about the metrics and price differences between standard HDDS and premium SSDS.

-## Azure China Migaration
+## Azure China Migration

 If you want to reduce or eliminate hazards over the long term by migrating systems across regions, see [Migration Process](china-migration-process.md).

 ## Contact us

->If you would like more advice on region selection and optimization, please contact us (chinamigrationpb@microsoft.com) for more details.
+If you would like to have more advices on region selection and optimization, please contact us (chinamigrationpb@microsoft.com).